Nuoli-class gunboat

 As a service vessel these boats gave one a true feeling of being a sailor.
 Constructed of wood, they leaked "a bit" and so the atmosphere was rather moist.
 Living quarters were limited - even those of the commanding officer.
 There was no privacy at all - on a Nuoli everyone was a true member of the crew.

-The vessels are today spread all over Finland, and one is in Germany (Nuoli 12).
+The vessels are today spread all over Finland, and one, Nuoli 12, is in Germany.
 Nuoli 8 is preserved at the Turku marine museum Forum Marinum.